powsybl/powsybl-hpc/docs/how-to/index.md

 # User documentation

-In this section, you'll discover the basics about PowSyBl: how to install it, run your first commands, configure it for your needs, etc.
+In this section, you'll discover the basics about PowSyBl-HPC: how to install it, run your first commands, configure it for your needs, etc.

 ```{toctree}
 ---